-THE ENVIRONMENT Agency has objected to plans for a huge cemetery on land near Callington.
+THE Environment Agency has objected to plans for a huge cemetery on land near Callington.

 THE proposed burial ground would be on fields just to the east of the hamlet of Maders and immediately north of the South Hill Road